THIS POST MAY CONTAIN COMPENSATED LINKS. FIND MORE INFO IN OUR DISCLAIMER.

 When you’re looking for what to do in Iceland, the main attraction is always the Golden Circle tour.
-We figured with the jet-lag, a Golden Circle bus tour would be a good introduction to Iceland before picking up our rental and exploring Iceland on an epic 14-day road trip.
-In fact, after completing our fourteen-day tour of the country, we decided it was worth it to go back and experience a Golden Circle self drive for ourselves.
+We figured with our jet-lag, a Golden Circle bus tour would be a good introduction to Iceland before picking up our rental and exploring Iceland on an epic 14-day road trip.
+In fact, after completing our fourteen-day tour of the country, we decided it was worth it to go back and experience a Golden Circle self-drive for ourselves.
 The trip, with stops, will take you around 6-8 hours.
 Even if you don’t have a lot of time to spend in the country, or are experiencing Iceland as a stop-over on your way to the rest of Europe, a tour of the Golden Circle in Iceland is definitely worth your time.
 There are a number of companies that offer tours of the Golden Circle, and it’s difficult to pick the best golden circle tour Iceland as most of the companies excellent, well-managed and organised.

 Thingvellir National Park

-The first major stop within the Golden Circle Iceland is Thingvellir National Park.
+The first major stop within the Iceland Golden Circle in Thingvellir National Park.
 From 930-1780 AD, this was the heart of Icelandic politics.
 The capital then moved to Reykjavik.
-Icelanders from all over would flock to this breathtaking location for speeches, lawmaking, and celebrations.
-This area also marks where the North American and Eurasian tectonic plates are slowly tearing the country apart a few centimeters each year.
-This tectonic activity creates deep fissures in the landscape, many of which fill with ice cold glacier water.
+Icelandic people from all over would flock to this breathtaking location for speeches, lawmaking, and celebrations.
+The Golden Circle Iceland marks where the North American and Eurasian tectonic plates are slowly tearing the country apart a few centimeters each year.
+This tectonic activity creates deep fissures in the landscape, many of which fill with ice-cold glacier water.
 A Thingvellir National Tour is a highlight of many of those who travel to Iceland and can be done separately, or as part of a Golden Circle Tour.
 The Silfra Crack, one of these features makes for a popular and unique snorkeling and diving day trip from Reykjavik.
 You can read all about our Silfra Diving experience here.